 The centrum is the main, weight-supporting body of a vertebra.
 This oval-shaped region forms the front of each vertebra and functions as the base for the pedicles.
 Pedicles are bony protrusions that extend off the centrum, forming the perimeter of the canal that the spinal cord travels through.
 The spinal facet joints extend off the back of the main body as well to connect one vertebra to another.
 The centrum are also the attachment points for the spinal discs that rest between each of the vertebrae and provide cushioning for movement.

-Of the two dozen or so vertebrae in the cervical (neck), thoracic (middle) and lumbar (lower) spine, the only one without a centrum (or vertebral body) is the topmost — the first cervical vertebra, called the atlas (C1).
-The atlas (C1) is a ring-shaped vertebra that is located directly beneath the skull and supports the head.
+Of the two dozen or so vertebrae in the cervical (upper), thoracic (middle) and lumbar (lower) spine, the only one without a centrum (or vertebral body) is the topmost — the first cervical vertebra, called the atlas (C1).
+The atlas (C1) is a ring-shaped vertebra located directly under the skull, supporting the head.
 The other vertebral bodies vary in size and shape, depending on location along the spine.
 The bodies of the vertebrae at the bottom of the spine in the sacrum are fused.

-Because the centrum and the intervertebral discs between them bear much of the body’s weight, especially within the lumbar spine, they are subject to several disorders that can lead to neck or back pain.
-These disorders include:
+Because the centrum and the spinal discs between them bear much of the body’s weight, especially within the lumbar spine, they can be related to several disorders that lead to neck or back pain.
+Examples of these spine conditions include: